dolang/NoWannaNoCry/README.rst

   - Microsoft has released KB updates even for systems that are no longer supported, i.e. Windows XP, Windows Server 2003 and Windows 8 (see the Ars Technica article in `Additional Links`_).

-Links to these updates are included in *nwnc.py*, therefore you could just open the script with a text editor, search for ``KB_DOWNLOAD`` and copy the correct download URL for your own system.
+    - Links to these updates are included in *nwnc.py*, therefore you could just open the script with a text editor, search for ``KB_DOWNLOAD`` and select the correct download URL for your own system.

+    - Alternatively, if you know the KB number of your update, you can visit http://www.catalog.update.microsoft.com and search for the update yourself.
+The site will show a list of files with all supported operating systems of a given KB update.

 Additional Links